Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 -   For educational and assessment purposes only the config files (containing usernames and passwords) have been uploaded to GitHub.
-    The gitignore file was modified to allow sentivitve .ini fiels to be postd to gituhub
+    The gitignore file was modified to allow sensitive .ini files to be posted to GitHub.

 > 1\. #\*.ini